wasix-org/wasix-tests/README.md

 Run `bash create-test.sh <new-test-name>` to create a new test directory based on the `helloworld` example.
 Adjust the generated files as necessary.

+### Adding grid tests

+Sometimes you want to test a grid of multiple properties.
+For this simple test grid generators are supported.

+Create a test folder, but add a `test-grid.sh` instead of a `test.sh`.
+The `test-grid.sh` is expected to create test folders in the folder where it is located.
+Usually this is done by having one template test folder and copying that with slight modifications to real test folders.
+Name your template test folder `template` or add a `.template` file to your template test folder, to prevent it from beeing discovered as a test itself.

+Keep in mind that test grids are currently regenerated every time the test runner is executed.
+This means you shouldn't put any valuable files in there.